Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have proper licensing and experience.
 HVAC contractors in all states have federal requirements set by the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, an individual must pass an exam (the type of exam depends on the kind of equipment they intend to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled by the state.

-Always make sure you know what a company’s process is like.
-When HVAC repairs are needed, ask your provider to list which parts need replacement and explain why.
-Confirm that your technician will clean and test your system after finishing the work to ensure proper operation.
-When replacing your HVAC system, ask your contractor to provide details on the new features, model, brand, energy efficiency, and estimated installation time.
-Before work begins, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.
+Always make sure you know the details of a planned project.
+For HVAC repairs, your provider should detail which parts require replacement and why.
+Confirm that your technician will clean and test the full system after repairs are completed to ensure that it’s working properly.
+When getting a replacement, ask the contractor to explain the new HVAC system brand, features, energy efficiency, estimated installation time, and model.
+Before signing a contract, you should understand the process your provider will use to properly size the system for your home and the price you'll pay.

-You should have your HVAC system inspected about twice a year.
-After completing their inspection, your technician will tell you what services are needed.
-You should also call a technician if you start noticing issues such as unusual smells, strange noises, or leaks.
-If your home has ductwork, it should be inspected every few years.
+You should have your HVAC system inspected approximately twice yearly.
+After completing their inspection, your technician will tell you what services are required.
+You should also schedule an inspection if you notice new issues such as unusual smells, leaks, or strange noises.
+If your home has ductwork, you should have it inspected every few years.

 You can save energy during the summer by making it easier for your HVAC system to keep your home cool.
-Set your thermostat as close to the outside temperature as is comfortable, and avoid making drastic changes in temperature all at once.
-Keep your roof well-maintained and seal any leaks around your doors and windows to avoid letting cool air escape.
-Similarly, make sure your attic is well ventilated to avoid trapping excess heat in your home.
+Keep your thermostat temperature as close to the outside temperature as you comfortably can, and try to avoid making drastic changes in temperature all at once.
+Keep your roof well-maintained and seal any leaks around your doors and windows to help keep cool air in.
+Similarly, ensure that your attic is well ventilated to avoid trapping excess heat in your home.

 For a 2,000-square-foot home, you'll want a furnace that's between 50,000 and 80,000 BTUs (British thermal units).

-For a 2,000-square-foot home, you'll also want to purchase an air conditioning unit with between 2.5 and 5 tons of capacity.
-In Carthage, you'll likely need a unit on the higher end of this range.
-Generally, if your home is over 1,000 square feet, central air will be more effective than window air conditioning units.
+For a 2,000-square-foot home, you'll also want an air conditioning unit with between 2.5 and 5 tons of capacity.
+In Carthage, you'll likely look for a unit on the higher end of this range.
+Generally, if your home is larger than 1,000 square feet, central air will be more effective than window air conditioning units.

-Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.
+Your HVAC company may have financing options through a third-party lender, or you may be able to obtain your own loan.
+It's a good idea to discuss payment options with a financial advisor and your HVAC company to make sure that you find the best option for you.

 There are several ways you can make your HVAC system more energy-efficient: